 The Board of Regents 2011 Secondary Regulations set the framework for implementing the RI Diploma System.
 These regulations require all school districts to develop and implement a comprehensive secondary diploma system for middle and high schools that includes: student and teacher supports, local aligned policies, multiple learning opportunities for all students, multiple measures for determining graduation readiness, and a process for RIDE to review the quality of those systems.

 * In July 2014, it became RI law to postpone the use of state assessments as a component of the RI Diploma System.
 The existing Secondary Regulations and guidance are currently under revision.

 Graduation requirements are set at a level to provide students the skills and knowledge to successfully enter and complete a rigorous post-secondary academic or technical program, join the military, and/or obtain a job that leads to a rewarding and viable career.
 The RI Board of Regents through the Secondary Regulations set the minimum requirements for earning a RI high school diploma including:

-Districts may include additional expectations or requirements such as additional coursework requirements, higher levels of achievement on the state assessments or community service learning.
+Districts may include additional expectations or requirements such as additional coursework requirements, a level of proficiency on the state assessments or community service learning.